Breathe the Sweet Summer Air At Windy Hill Lavender Farm

-We start by hand harvesting our lavender.
-It is banded into “bunches” and hung to dry in a well-ventilated barn.
+We start by hand-harvesting our lavender.
+It is banded into “bunches” and hung to dry in a well-ventilated area.

 Once sufficiently dry, the buds are then separated from the stalks and placed in our distillation chamber.
 This holds 10 gallons of lavender buds.
 The container is covered with cheese cloth and a retaining plate to prevent the buds from falling out.
 We steam the chamber at low pressure to keep a constant low temperature, and the steam condenses on a coil through which we run cold water.
 We do not use any solvents or high-pressure steam.

 The condensate runs into a glass apparatus that then separates the oil from the aqueous component, resulting in two products being collected!

 The hydrosol is the aqueous (water-based) component of the distilling process.
 The essential oil, which floats on top of the hydrosol, is collected separately.

 This makes our oil different than what you may buy from other sources.
 It is light and volatile, and not greasy.
 If you spill it, it may evaporate.
 We think it smells better than most of the products on the market, including ones that represent themselves as 100% essential oil.
 Separating the buds from the stems is tedious, and many producers just throw in the whole plant.
 They do it to boost production, but it gives the oil a straw like scent.